 There are quite a few new password features in iOS 12, you can now share your passwords between your iOS and Mac devices if they’re close to each other.

-Password security when creating new passwords have also been improved.
+Password security when creating new passwords has also been improved.
 If you’re creating a new account but you’re trying to use a password that you’ve already used on another account you will be reminded that you should not reuse your passwords.

 Whenever this happens, a strong password will automatically be created for you and it will be stored in your Keychain.